-- Talk with your child’s doctor about how much vitamin K is in your child’s diet.
+- Talk with the doctor about the amount of vitamin K in your child’s diet.
 Vitamin K may change how this drug works.
-Keep how much vitamin K your child gets in the diet each day the same.
+Your child does not have to avoid all foods with vitamin K. However, you will need to keep the amount of foods with vitamin K in your child’s diet about the same from day to day.
 Many foods have vitamin K in them.
 This includes some green, leafy vegetables; broccoli; liver; and certain vegetable oils.
 Get a list of foods that have vitamin K in them from your child’s doctor.
 Do not make big changes in your child’s normal diet without talking with the doctor.

 - Have your child follow the diet and workout plan your child’s doctor told you about.